Jupyter Widgets: The Good Parts

 """

 In anywidget, developers define view rendering logic with render, but model initialization is usually handled automatically by the framework.
-Automatic model initialization is sufficient for most widgets, but sometimes it can be useful to run custom logic when the front-end most is first created.
-For example, a widget might need to register an event handlers just once or create some state to share across views.
+Automatic model initialization is sufficient for most widgets, but sometimes it can be useful to run custom logic when the front-end model is first created.
+For example, a widget might need to register an event handler just once or create some state to share across views.

 In this case, you can also implement initialize to define model initialization logic: